 You gain 2,600 feet on the way to 6,400 feet in elevation.
 When you gain elevation like this, it’s a good idea to have a light jacket or sweatshirt with you.
 Some hikers are able to recognize the elevation change based on the drop in temperature (even in the hot, summer months!).

 Special Features Found Along the Alum Cave Bluffs

 - Inspiration Point

-Mother Nature’s majesty and power are clearly demonstrated in this 4.6 mile (round-trip) hike.
-The views are great, particularly if you go on to LeConte Lodge and Cliff Tops, and the trail is not too difficult–even for children.
+Mother Nature’s majesty and power are clearly demonstrated in this 4.6 mile, round trip hike.
+The views are great, particularly if you go on to LeConte Lodge and Cliff Tops.

-Above the lodge you’ll find Cliff Top, one of the best vantage points in the Smokies–when the view is not obscured by misty clouds.
+Above the Lodge, you’ll find Cliff Top, one of the best vantage points in the Smokies–when the view is not covered by the misty, Smoky Mountain clouds.